-- 01 Minimise overshadowing of adjoining properties or publicly accessible spaces. - 02 Building form, separation and plan layout should facilitate good solar access to internal and Preserve solar access to Guilfoyle Park and the footpath on the south side of Knox Street, Cross Street, and New South Head Road between 12 noon and 2pm on 21 June.
+- 01 Minimise overshadowing of adjoining properties or publicly accessible spaces. - Preserve solar access to Guilfoyle Park and the footpath on the south side of Knox Street, Cross Street, and New South Head Road between 12 noon and 2pm on 21 June.
+02